 Course # Course Title Challenge Exam

 CLEP Credential Portfolio 10-801-195 Written Communication College Composition CLEP test would also be accepted for credit.
 However, the challenge exam is the preferred method.
-10-801-196 Oral/Interpersonal Communication 10-804-107 College Mathematics CLEP test - College Mathematics 10-809-198 Intro to Psychology CLEP Test - Introduction to Psychology
+10-801-196 Oral/Interpersonal Communication 10-804-107 College Mathematics CLEP test - College Mathematics 10-809-172 Introduction to Diversity Studies 10-809-198 Intro to Psychology CLEP Test - Introduction to Psychology